sh4d0wy/react/README.md

 };
 ```

-You dont always have to implement the module, you can simply import the module as `any` for a quick start:
+You don't always have to implement the module, you can simply import the module as `any` for a quick start:

 ```tsx
 // my-typings.ts